OttoTonsorialist/pkmn_yellow_xp_router/README.md

 - Stats of all enemy pokemon relevant to the current event
 - Which enemy pokemon you will be presented with after a mid-battle level up occurs

-The tool will also restrict you from fighting the same trainer multiple times, to prevent any accidents in routing that are impossible in reality.
+The tool will also restrict you from fighting the same trainer multiple times, to prevent accidents in routing that are impossible in reality.

 ## Limitations